RJohnPaul/crypto-wallet-app/README.md

 </div>
 </br>

 SRMCrypt is a crypto wallet web application built on Next.js and Tailwind CSS.
-It features MaskAPI integration for secure crypto transfers and utilizes smart contracts for enhanced functionality.
+It features MaskAPI integration which can be in a chrome extension for secure crypto transfers and utilizes smart contracts for enhanced functionality.
 This project was developed for a hackathon, focusing on providing a clean UI interface for seamless crypto transactions.

 ## Features